sarahdale106/javascript-basics/GIT_SUMMARY.md

 Can copy the code tot he terminal window
 Will ask for login name and password (the Token)
 Check remote repo for the pushed files
+---Adding a folder---
+if made any changes to remote repository, will need to merge the remote changes with the local before a "push" git config pull.rebase false (merges and not rebases) git add (the local folder and any other updated files) git commit -m (message) git push -u origin main